Delooping the functor calculus tower: Appendix

 \subsection{Proof of Theorem~\ref{th:zigzag}}

 Without loss of generality, one can assume that the operad $O$ is well-pointed and $\Sigma$-cofibrant.
 (If not, one can replace $O$ by $|C_\bullet O|\times\calB_\infty$, where $C_\bullet O$ is the simplicial operad of singular chains on $O$, and $|-|$ denotes the realization functor.
 The operad $|C_\bullet O|$ is well pointed and has cofibrant components.
 By taking the objectwise product with $\calB_\infty$, the resulting operad is $\Sigma$-cofibrant.)
 Define an operad $WO$ as the Boardman-Vogt resolution of $O_{>0}$, see~\cite{Boardman68}, in positive arities and as a point in arity~0.
 Composition with $*_0^W\in WO(0)$ is defined in the same way as the right action of $*_0$ on $\calB^\Lambda(M)$ and on $\calI b^\Lambda(M)$, see Section~\ref{s:cof}.
 The operad $W_1O$ is obtained from $WO$ by collapsing the arity one component $WO(1)$ to a point and quotienting out the other components by the induced relations.
+Recall that $WO(k)$ is the space